caltechlibrary/eprinttools/docs/replicating_an_eprints_repo.md

 : (optional) This is the ID number used by Cloudfront for invalidating CDN cache.
 It is only used by **includate_cloudfront.py**.
 It is only used by **includate_cloudfront.py**

 base_url
 : If this is set to a non-empty string then this will be passed to the templates used by mk_website.py to build HTML pages.
+It is also used in generating an Elasticsearch JSON document for ingest and linking back to the targetted resource.

 ### views JSON file content